wilfredbayudan/wanderlist-client/README.md

 # Wanderlist App

 Wanderlist is a web-based app that encourages travelers to share ideas on destinations they should add to their next trip.
+Users may view bucketlists, interact with them through likes and comments, or share their own.

 [Live Demo](https://wanderlist.jaybayudan.com)